-- If a place is available in the relevant year group, it will be offered. - If the year group is full, the application will be refused, and the applicant will: - Be added to the waiting list, and - Be given the right to appeal the decision.
+- If a place is available in the year group for which an application is received, it will ordinarily be offered. - If the year group is full, the application will be refused, and the applicant will: - Be added to the waiting list, and - Be given the right to appeal the decision.